YOLOv8 Pose Estimation#

 }

-// Display the frame with the detected keypoints and connections
+// Show the frame with keypoints and bounding boxes

 cv::imshow("Pose Estimation", inframe);